pacaplan/redgreenblue/docs/functional-specification.md

 ## Conclusion

 This concept presents an innovative approach to AI-assisted writing that feels natural and intuitive.
-The color-coded system provides clear visual feedback, while gesture-based interactions align with modern mobile UX patterns.
+The color-coded system provides clear visual feedback, while button-based interactions provide reliable, discoverable controls across all platforms.

-**MVP Approach:** By eliminating automatic prompt detection and implementing technical constraints, the MVP significantly reduces implementation complexity while maintaining the core innovative experience.
-Users gain full control over prompt marking, which eliminates AI accuracy concerns while preserving the magical feeling of AI-assisted writing.
+**MVP Approach:** By eliminating automatic prompt detection, using button-based controls instead of gestures, and implementing technical constraints, the MVP significantly reduces implementation complexity while maintaining the core innovative experience.
+Users gain full control over prompt marking and AI invocation, which eliminates AI accuracy concerns and interaction reliability issues while preserving the powerful feeling of AI-assisted writing.

-**Technical Feasibility:** With the simplified approach, the MVP has a high probability of success (~85%) and can be developed in 6 months rather than 12+ months.
-The constraints ensure predictable performance and user experience while providing a solid foundation for future enhancements.
+**Technical Feasibility:** With the simplified button-based approach, the MVP has a high probability of success (~90%) and can be developed in 6 months.
+The button-based interaction model ensures predictable, cross-platform performance and excellent user experience while providing a solid foundation for future enhancements.

-The concept makes strong sense from a usability perspective, particularly for users who want powerful AI assistance with transparent, user-controlled interactions.
-The key to success will be in the execution quality of the gesture interactions and the reliability of the simplified AI processing workflow.
+The concept makes strong sense from a usability perspective, particularly for users who want powerful AI assistance with transparent, discoverable, user-controlled interactions.
+The key to success will be in the execution quality of the button interactions and the reliability of the simplified AI processing workflow.